justinhartman/justinhartman.github.io/_projects/bootstrap-4-boilerplate-template-kit-for-espresso.md

 #### Via Terminal

-- Open up your `Terminal.app` application on your machine.
+- Open up your `Terminal.app` on your machine.
 - Run the following commands to checkout the project directly to your `Templates` folder: